naked-on-the-bus/cj/README.md

 This is interactive command-line interface (CLI) tool to chat with Google's Generative AI models (like Gemini) directly from your Linux terminal.

 It maintains a conversation history within a session and logs the entire chat to a Markdown file.
-Responses are displayed using `glow` if available, otherwise printed directly, which sucks, so install glow :)
+Responses are displayed using `glow` if available.

 ## Features